ebuchman/blog/content/posts/properties-of-money.md

 payment obligations.

-An imbalance in the payments graph means that there are nodes receiving more than they're paying, and vice versa - there's nodes saving more than they're spending (in the current moment), and others spending more than they're saving.
+An imbalance in the payments graph means that there are nodes receiving more than they're paying, and vice versa.
+Imbalances persist based on a node's ability to continuously earn more than they pay.
 A node can only continuously benefit from an imbalance if either (1) others are at a continuous detriment or (2) new money is being created.
 Perhaps obvious, but worth restating.
 If we can't manage